Pacific Southwest, Region 9: Superfund

 After of the BIA began environmental monitoring in 1995, radioactive contamination (including uranium and gross alpha and beta activity) was discovered in the shallow groundwater at levels exceeding the U.S EPA drinking water standards, known as Maximum Contaminant Levels (“MCLs”).
 MCLs are the maximum concentrations at which the contaminants are not considered to pose a significant risk to human health and the environment.

-The shallow groundwater is also contaminated with elevated levels of arsenic, chloride, lead, total dissolved solids (TDS), chromium, nitrate, selenium, strontium, sulfate, and vanadium.
+The shallow groundwater, very near to the dump, is contaminated with elevated levels of arsenic, chloride, lead, total dissolved solids (TDS), chromium, nitrate, selenium, strontium, sulfate, and vanadium.

 Groundwater contamination and potential threats to drinking water